chkvdm/Crypto-Wallet-Bot/readme.md

 # Crypto Sandbox API

-A telegram bot that imitates a wallet on a crypto exchange.
+&&&&A telegram bot that imitates a wallet on a crypto exchange.&&&&

 ## Technologies used